Traceability Knowledge Transfer

 - Traceability in food processing

 Note: Activities focused on livestock traceability must include a discussion about premises identification.
-Registration with the BC Premises ID Program will be mandatory for BC livestock operators in 2022.
+Registration with the BC Premises ID Program is mandatory for BC livestock operators as of July 1, 2022.
 BC Premises ID registration forms and brochures must be made available to event attendees.

 Eligible industry organizations (applicants) include: